The relationship between the urban and the rural in the face of current changes

 a single area.

-The ensemble formed by urban areas and multipolarized municipalities constitutes the predominantly urban area
+The ensemble formed by urban areas and multipolarized municipalities constitute the predominantly urban area

 3. Superimposition and non-overlap of urban-rural and predominantly urban or rural spaces